RoboMME/robomme_benchmark/readme.md

 Training data can be downloaded [here](https://huggingface.co/Yinpei/data_0214).
 There are 1,600 demonstrations in total (100 per task).
 The HDF5 format is described in [doc/h5_data_format.md](doc/h5_data_format.md).

-> **Note:** Currenetly, the training data is not finalized, and has difference from the doc.
+> **Note:** Currenetly, the training data format is not finalized, and has difference from the doc.

 After downloading, replay the dataset for a sanity check: